kleinesfilmroellchen/spcasm/doc/src/errors.md

 	; custom code...
 ```

-Therefore, for now, spcasm disallows the use of labels in these cases entirely.
+Therefore, for now, spcasm disallows the use of references in these cases entirely.

 ### spcasm::macro_argument_outside_macro